 Some coaches called at Llanberis in the morning and returned in the late afternoon to pick up those who had climbed Snowdon.
 In 1857, a tourist described how he was left at Llanberis at about noon and had to be back there by 5.15 p.m. for the trip back.
 (See J.P.
 Hamer’s guide, 1857)

 Most of the recorded ascents before the 1840s were by people who spent several weeks touring Wales.
-From the 1840s there appears to have been a change in the type of tourist who visited Wales brought about by improved and cheaper transport and an increase in the number of people with a disposable income.
+From the 1840s there appears to have been a change in the type of tourist who visited Wales brought about by improved and cheaper transport and an increase in the number of people with more free time and disposable income.
 The wealthy appear to have gone further afield leaving the middle-classes to take their places in the inns and the new hotels of Wales.